-My journey – My travel to Tibet
+My journey – My train travel to Tibet as a solo traveller

 In 2007 I was looking at a map with all the train journeys lines out on it.
 Mesmerised I followed the lines from Europe to my intended destination: Nepal.
 At first, I thought to hop on a plane and fly to Kathmandu direct, but seeing I could follow the coloured lines on the earth and visit places like Mongolia and Tibet, I changed my plans immediately and decided I wanted to travel to Tibet.